danduke/constructor-test/README.md

 * Both succeed when following a more "normal" path of a "render" call

 # output
-The output of running this is
+The console output of running this is

     --------------------------
     Working in pageRenderer